About Plug In BC

-Plug In BC is a program of the Fraser Basin Council and is a broad collaborative between government, industry, academic institutions, EV owners, NGOs and utilities.
-The program lays the groundwork for plug-in electric vehicles and related charging infrastructure in British Columbia.
+Plug In BC is a program of the Fraser Basin Council and works in collaboration with government, industry, academic institutions, EV owners, NGOs and utilities to advance the uptake of electric vehicles in British Columbia.

-Pete Thimmaiah is a Transportation Analyst for the Fraser Basin Council’s Climate Change and Air Quality Program, supporting electric vehicle initiatives for Plug In BC.
+Dr. Pete Thimmaiah is a Program Manager for the Fraser Basin Council’s Climate Change and Air Quality Program, supporting zero-emission fleets initiatives for Plug In BC.
 He joined FBC in 2018.

 Prior to joining FBC, Pete worked with the automotive company Robert Bosch, Germany as a senior mechanical engineer.
 He has several scientific publications related clean energy technologies, and also a frequent contributor to the Huffington Post Canada and Policy Options magazine.

 Pete holds a Doctor of Philosophy (Ph.D.) degree in mechatronic systems engineering from the Simon Fraser University and a master of science degree from Coventry University and a bachelor of science degree in mechanical engineering from Visvesvaraya Technological University.

 Mary Barrientos is the Program Administrator, Sustainable Transportation Program with the Fraser Basin Council’s Climate Change and Air Quality Program, supporting the Specialty Use Vehicle Incentive Program.
 As Program Administrator, Mary provides support in tracking and approving received applications for SUVI, responds to inquiries related to SUVI applications, provides quarterly financial analysis and regular updates on data received in the program.